The Value Added Tax (VAT) in Serbia

 Even the transfer of ownership rights, copyrights, patents is subject to such a tax.

-The supply of services with compensation enter the VAT category.
+The supply of services with compensation enters the VAT category.

 We remind that there is a special VAT tax rate of 10% which is applicable to bakery products, plants, milk and dairy, frozen fruits and vegetables, butchery and fish products, cereals, veterinary medicines, fertilizers, accommodation services, communal waste, maintenance of green areas.
 For specific details about the goods and services subject to VAT, we recommend you talk to one of our specialists.
 Also, if you are interested in opening a company in Serbia, and you want support, do not hesitate to get in touch with us.